Gawsworth Old Hall

 Gawsworth Old Hall is a Grade I listed country house in the village of Gawsworth, Cheshire, England.
 It is a timber-framed house in the Cheshire black-and-white style.
 The present house was built between 1480 and 1600, replacing an earlier Norman house.
 It was probably built as a courtyard house enclosing a quadrangle, but much of it has been demolished, leaving the house with a U-shaped plan.
-The present hall was owned originally by the Fitton family, and later by the Gerards, and then the Stanhopes.
-Since the 1930s it has been in the possession of the Richards family.
-Raymond Richards collected a number of items from other historic buildings and incorporated them into the hall.

 Notable residents have included Mary Fitton, perhaps the "Dark Lady" of Shakespeare's sonnets, and Samuel "Maggoty" Johnson, a playwright described as the last professional jester in England, whose grave is nearby in Maggoty Wood, a small National Trust woodland.
 In 1712 a dispute about the ownership of the Gawsworth estate culminated in a celebrated duel, in which both the combatants were killed.

 The hall is surrounded by formal gardens and parkland, which once comprised an Elizabethan pleasure garden and, possibly, a tilting ground for jousting.
 The grounds are listed Grade II*, and contain four Grade II listed buildings, including the gatehouse, gatepiers, and garden walls.
 The hall and grounds are open to the public at advertised times, and events are organised.
 During the summer months a series of concerts and other entertainment is arranged in an open-air theatre near the hall.